 Any feedback, comments or questions provided by students.

 Board of Trustees.
-If there are concerns regarding the work of the Sabbatical Trustees, these should be passed to the Chair of the Board of Trustees, or to the Deputy Chair of the Board if the concern is regarding the President.
+If there are concerns regarding the work of the Sabbatical Officers in their role as Trustees, these should be passed to the Chair of the Board of Trustees, or to the Deputy Chair of the Board if the concern is regarding the President.
 This does not remove the rights of Student Council to remove the Sabbatical Trustees as per the Articles of Association.

-For Student Councilors the panel will use the following information:

-A report written by the Student Councilor which must be at minimum 1 paragraph or 3 bullet points in length;

-A record of attendance at, or apologies sent to, Student Council, its Sub-Committees and the Annual Members Meeting.
-This will be compiled by the appropriate member of staff;

-Any feedback, comments or questions provided by students;

-In exceptional circumstances, if requested by the Panel, a 5 minute presentation by the Student Councilor to the Panel followed by a 10 minutes Question and Answer session, which may be extended at the discretion of the Chair.

 The Panel shall make the following recommendations to Student Council, but does not have the power to pass the recommendation itself:

 Commendation – Given to those who have demonstrated exceptional work;